ricksbrown/scripts/nag/readme.md

 /home/htpc/apps/nag/nag.sh
 ```

-On the first run it will attempt to open a new window or tab in your default browser.
+5. Google API Stuff

-If this fails, copy the URL from the console and manually open it in your browser.
+* You need to "Enable The Classroom API" for each student, google it.
+I did it from [here](https://developers.google.com/classroom/quickstart/python).

-If you are not already logged into your Google account, you will be prompted to log in.
+* Create a subdir for each student, e.g. 'mary', 'martha'
-If you are logged into multiple Google accounts, you will be asked to select one account to use for the authorization.
+* In each of these you need to provide a file, `credentials.json` which you can DL from [here](https://console.cloud.google.com/apis/credentials) (logged in as each student).

-Click the Accept button.
+* On the first run for a given student it will attempt to open a new window or tab in your default browser, approve the access and it will create a `token.pickle` file in the student subdir.